 in the regiment with our drivers suffering the most.

-In the next couple of days Lieutenant deBelle returned from leave in England in England and Lieutenant Ross went on his well deserved leave.
+During the next few weeks Lieutenant deBelle returned from leave in England and Lieutenant Ross went on his well deserved leave.
 The war in Europe was to end shortly and was over before Ross returned.